tamurashingo/cl-s3r/README.md

 ### Login / Session (`sample/04-login`)

-Demonstrates cookie-based authentication: a login form at `/`, a session-protected `/detail` page, and server-side last-login tracking.
+Demonstrates session-based authentication: a login form at `/`, a session-protected `/detail` page, and last-login tracking stored in the session.

 ```sh
 cd sample/04-login